mvenditto/nimskia-docsite/docs/getting_started/intro.md

 2. a more Nim-friendly api based on the above wrapper

 note: the api is heavily inspired by the SkiaSharp project.

-## 🔥 News / Notes 🔥

--
-  > ⚠️ enabled compilation on **Windows**.
-  > Most of the examples probably will not work because
-  > the default configuration was tuned to work on Linux.(i expect SkSurface to be nil in most cases)
-  >. additional fixes may be needed.
-More to come.